The GDAA is very excited to announce that the GCAP Assist Program is returning in 2017!

-The GCAP Assist Program is designed to assist individuals and companies that might not have the financial means to attend GCAP in 2016.
-The intention of GCAP Assist is to support the next generation of development talent and new businesses by providing the means to learn, network and engage with industry peers at GCAP 2016.
+The GCAP Assist Program is designed to assist early-career individuals and companies that might not have the financial means to attend GCAP in 2017.
+The intention of GCAP Assist is to support the next generation of development talent and new businesses by providing the means to learn, network and engage with industry peers at GCAP 2017.

 If you have bought a GCAP conference pass as part of a combination package, including Unite, PAX Australia or both, only the GCAP proportion of your spend will be refunded and your combination ticket will remain valid.